-Thanksgiving is a symbol of religious freedom and courage, harvest and abundance, family and traditions, and the beginning of the Christmas season.
+Thanksgiving is a symbol of religious freedom and courage, of harvest and abundance, of family and traditions, and of the beginning of the Christmas season.

 Creating the Atmosphere of Thankfulness